ManikandanBalasubramanian/DataStructures-Algorithms/src/main/java/com/algorithms/sorting/README.md

 Quick sort creates random pivots to achieve average case time complexity.
 It has space complexity of O(N) and Average Case Time complexity of O(NlogN) and worst case of O(N2).

+## Radix Sort
+Radix sort is the linear sorting algorithm that is used for integers.
+In Radix sort, there is digit by digit sorting is performed that is started from the least significant digit to the most significant digit.

+irst, we have to find the largest element (suppose max) from the given array.
+Suppose 'x' be the number of digits in max.
+The 'x' is calculated because we need to go through the significant places of all elements.
+After that, go through one by one each significant place.
+Here, we have to use any stable sorting algorithm to sort the digits of each significant place.

+The average and worst case time complexity of Radix sort is θ(nk).
+The space complexity of Radix sort is O(n + k).

 ## Selection Sort
 In Selection sort, we star one number with all other numbers and swap them.
 Lowest number will end up in the left at each iteration.